nebari-dev/nebari/docs/source/dev_guide/testing.md

 docker run -p 8888:8888 -it <image-sha> jupyter lab --ip=0.0.0.0
 ```

-Then open the localhost (127.0.0.1) link that is in the terminal
+Then open the localhost (127.0.0.1) link that's in the terminal

 ```shell
 [I 2021-04-05 17:37:17.345 ServerApp] Jupyter Server 1.5.1 is running at: